 Developing an air-tight business plan is essential in preventing any random elements within a market.
 However, markets are living entities made out of people interacting within them.
 You won’t be able to avoid every hurdle by preparing your long journey to success, but with a good game plan and some nimble navigation – risks will be minimized.

-Below I will list seven reasons why startups fail and how they can prevent it:
+You might also love to read The Biggest challenges of the first year in business.
+However, for now, I will list seven reasons why startups fail and how they can prevent it:

 1. Failure to raise funds

 If your dealmakers are still green within the space, don’t be surprised by the amount of doors you’ll knock on before one opens.
 Venture capital is presented via media as some sort of a golden goose -which cannot be further from the truth.
-The reason such people have so much capital is exactly because they were meticulous in their decisions who will they fund.
+The reason such people have so much capital is exactly that they were meticulous in their decisions who will they fund.

 Be direct, convincing and professional.
 Remember that your potential investor is only interested in the bottom line.
 He isn’t emotionally invested in your project, he doesn’t care about the tiny details of your development process.
 The only thing that matters is time, money and return rates.
 So keep that in mind when raising capital.